painted ladies red admiral

 This is Local London | CommuniGate | Butterflies

-... common in the south, although they are extending northwards, and are scattered in Ireland.
-PAINTED LADY Every May and June, painted ladies migrate here from south-west Europe and North Africa - more than 600 ... fruit.
+... the south, although they are extending northwards, and are scattered in Ireland.
+PAINTED LADY Every May and June, painted ladies migrate here from south-west Europe and North Africa - more than 600 miles ... fruit.
 They are widely distributed in Britain, except in the north of Scotland and Orkney.
 RED ADMIRAL Red admirals begin to arrive here from the continent in May and produce the eggs which ...

 www.communigate.co.uk